Anjok07/ultimatevocalremovergui/README.md

 - This application relies on FFmpeg to process non-wav audio files.
 - The application will automatically remember your settings when closed.
 - Conversion times will significantly depend on your hardware.
 - These models are computationally intensive.
-Processing times might be slow on older or budget hardware.
 Please proceed with caution and pay attention to your PC to ensure it doesn't overheat. ***We are not responsible for any hardware damage.***

 ## Change Log